kiarafrobles/www.retroreport.org/_backstory/carly-fiorina-says-parents-should-choose-whether-to-vaccinate.md

   - headline: "Carly Fiorina Says Parents Should Choose on Child Vaccinations "
     source: "The New York Times"
     link: "http://nyti.ms/1TB8xHR"
+description: "Carly Fiorina says parents should choose whether to vaccinate their children.
+Here we go again...Watch this for the backstory on vaccines."
-publish_date: 2015-08-14T15:55:00.000Z
+date: 2015-08-14T15:55:00.000Z
 published: true
 slug: carly-fiorina-says-parents-should-choose-whether-to-vaccinate
 ---
-Carly Fiorina says parents should choose whether to vaccinate their children.
-Here we go again...Watch this for the backstory on vaccines.